Anastase Minani

 Most of the coffees we source from Rwanda are traceable back to a washing station, or sometimes a farmer group.
 Most washing stations in Rwanda receive cherry from hundreds (and sometimes thousands) of farmers who own very small plots of land – on average less than a quarter hectare, with just 300-600 coffee trees.
 Separation of such tiny lots is expensive and impractical, so the large majority of coffees are processed as a mixed lot from multiple producers.
 Typically, lots are separated as day lots (ie. cherries that were all picked on the same day) rather than by a single farm or producer group.

 Single producer micro-lots like this one are very special.
-In this case, it is made possible due to the size of Minani’s farm, which slightly bigger than the average farm, totalling 1.2 hectares.
+In this case, it is made possible due to the size of Minani’s farm, which is slightly larger than the average farm, totalling 1.2 hectares.
 Minani is also a founding member (and former president) of the Dukunde Kawa Cooperative, who operate their own dry mill, where they can process smaller lots individually, whilst minimising cost and maintaining excellent quality standards.

 Anastase Minani has worked in coffee for over 50 years, having begun his career in 1970.
 He purchased his first plot of land in 1989, and decided to plant it with coffee trees and build a home there the following year.
-With the introduction of coffee cooperatives after the Rwandan genocide, and the improved prices these guaranteed, Anastase decided to double down on his efforts and expanded his farm further.
 He started small, by planting coffee trees in his brother’s property nearby, and as the income he earned from coffee farming grew, so did his number of plots planted with the crop.
-He spent his early career providing agronomical advice in his community, and saw firsthand how brokers were exploiting the local coffee farmers he would visit, as no cooperatives had yet been established in the area.
-As a way to liberate himself and his neighbours from the middlemen they relied on, Anastase and a number of local farmers established Dukunde Kawa Cooperative, where he went on to serve as president between 2011 and 2017.
+He spent his early career providing agronomical advice in his community, in the sector of Coko, and saw firsthand how brokers were exploiting the local coffee farmers he would visit, as no cooperatives had yet been established in the area.

 Today, Minani is one of Dukunde Kawa’s biggest producers and a role model to many.
 He owns several patches of land in the Ruli Sector, where he grows 3,000 coffee trees, and continues to plant seedlings for further expansions.
 Because different plots have trees of different ages, he is constantly renovating older patches of land, to ensure his income remains stable.
 Now that he is in his 70s, his goal is to plant seedlings closer to home, so that he can continue to oversee all farm activities with less effort.

 Because of his numerous plots, Anastase employs eight to ten people to help with the picking during the harvest.
 He no longer gets help from his eight children because they moved to Kigali to pursue university educations (which they have since accomplished), and have found careers in other occupations — something Anastase is immensely proud of.
-As he told us on our most recent visit, “I’m among the few parents who have educated my kids.
+As he told us on a recent visit, “I’m among the few parents who have educated my kids.
 My family is united, from the eldest to the youngest: we are family, and that is my proudest achievement.
 One day a year, we do a ‘family day’ and we select a house where we’ll come together – from the 25 grandchildren, to my eight surviving children and me, and it lasts the whole day.”

 Minani processes his coffee at nearby Ruli washing station.
-Given Minani’s proximity to Ruli, his farm is often used as a model farm to demonstrate the best approach for harvesting cherry, pruning trees and other agricultural practices to other cooperative members.
+Given Minani’s proximity to the site, his farm is often used as a model farm to demonstrate the best approach for harvesting cherry, pruning trees and other agricultural practices to other cooperative members.
 He’s a firm believer in the work of Dukunde Kawa, and he hopes that as it continues to grow and progress, every member can have the same positive and profitable experience he has had.

 ABOUT RULI WASHING STATION